olhmr/vim-setup/README.md

-# vim-setup
+# dotfiles
-Setup for vim / neovim
+Setup for vim / neovim and zsh